 Umbria’s vast Lake Trasimeno provides diverse freshwater fish, such as perch, eel, carp, and pike, either grilled whole or made into a mouthwatering fish stew called tegamaccio.
 In addition to various lake fish, the stew is made from red cannara onions, garlic, tomatoes, tomato concentrate, chile, parsley, olive oil, and dry white wine.
 The stew is served with torta al testo to soak up the flavorful broth.

 Other Must-Try Umbrian Dishes

-In Umbrian kitchens, a dish with humble origins in cucina povera, impastoiata is prevalent in the winter months.
+In Umbrian kitchens, a dish with humble origins in cucina povera, impastoiata is prevalent in winter.
 It features a hearty polenta perfect for warming up in winter.
 Whereas other Italian regions frequently serve meat with polenta, Umbrian cuisine utilizes legumes instead.
 Stewed beans with onion, garlic, tomato, olive oil, and herbs are stirred into the creamy polenta for a filling dish.

-While this famous Italian specialty is savored throughout the country, porchetta originated in Umbria.
-To prepare, a whole gutted pig is stuffed with pork offal seasoned with salt, pepper, garlic, and fennel.
-The latter of which is a crucial ingredient to the Umbrian recipe.
+While this famous Italian specialty is savored throughout the country, Porchetta originated in Umbria.
+A whole gutted pig is stuffed with pork offal seasoned with salt, pepper, garlic, and fennel to prepare.
+The latter of which is a crucial ingredient in the Umbrian recipe.
 The meat is rolled up and tied, then slowly roasted on a spit for hours until the exterior is crispy and the meat is tender.
-Finally, porchetta is sliced and sandwiched between two slices of bread to serve.
+Finally, the Porchetta is sliced and sandwiched between two slices of bread to serve.